apachols/rabble/docs/NOTES.md

 ## TODO

-- Modals should either disable the board, or disappear when board clicked

 - SQLify the sqlite adapter (e.g. logs as separate records)
 - sqlite3 models also can provide some more sugar to make managing documents easier
 - Some sort of script that on deploy will take old games and archive them to separate DB